MakeSchool-Tutorials/html-portfolio/P3-basic-styling/content.md

 This is one of those cases where all browsers display it slightly different.
 Each browser vendor uses their own default stylesheet to display certain elements.
 One of the things they do is add a default margin and padding to HTML elements.
 One way to prevent this, is to use a normalized stylesheet (as mentioned in the boilerplate info box).
 We will just use a very simplified version for that by adding the following rules to the very top of our CSS file.

 > [action]
-> Add this rule to your stylesheet and see what that does to your border:
+> Add this rule to the very top of your stylesheet and see what that does to your border:
 > ```
 >    * {
 >      margin: 0;